yeoman/update-notifier/readme.md

 ![](screenshot.png)

-Inform users of your package of updates in a non-intrusive way.
+Inform users of updates for your package in a non-intrusive way.

 #### Contents